 Before you continue running, make sure your doctor clears you for sports by considering your deformity.

-Patients with inverted chests usually shy away from participating in sports activities in comparison to their peers.
+Patients with inverted chests usually shy away from participating in sports activities.

-Eighteen out of 21 concave chest sufferers performed aerobic activity 30 – 120 minutes a day on average, three times a week.
+Eighteen out of 21 concave chest sufferers performed an aerobic activity 30 – 120 minutes a day on average, three times a week.

-However, even with intense aerobic exercise, their maximal oxygen consumption was considerably lower than sedentary people.
+However, with intense aerobic exercise, their maximal oxygen consumption was considerably lower than sedentary people.